evhub/coconut/DOCS.md

 ### Infix Functions

-Coconut allows for infix function calling, where a function is surrounded by backticks and then can have arguments placed in front of or behind it.
+Coconut allows for infix function calling, where an expression that evaluates to a function is surrounded by backticks and then can have arguments placed in front of or behind it.
 Backtick calling has a precedence in-between chaining and piping.

 Coconut also supports infix function definition to make defining functions that are intended for infix usage simpler.
 The syntax for infix function definition is
 ```coconut